TIBCOSoftware/snappydata/docs/security/security.md

 In Smart Connector mode, provide the user credentials as Spark configuration properties named `spark.snappydata.store.user` and `spark.snappydata.store.password`.

 **Example**:
-In the below example, these properties are set in the `SparkConf` which is user to create `SnappyContext`.
+In the below example, these properties are set in the `SparkConf` which is used to create `SnappyContext`.

 ```
 val conf = new SparkConf()